-The Registered Disability Savings Plan really is as great as it sounds.
-It provides tax free money for people who have qualified for the Disability Tax Credit.
+The Registered Disability Savings Plan (RDSP) really is as great as it sounds.
+It provides tax-free money for people who have qualified for the Disability Tax Credit.
 Here is a basic rundown on the plan and how you can start enjoying free money from the Canadian government.

 The Registered Disability Savings Plan (RDSP)was designed to provide long-term financial security for people with a disability.

 Tax-deferred investment growth, along with generous government grants and bonds make the RDSP a powerful investment tool.
 “There must be a catch,” is a familiar comment advocates often hear.
 It comes as a surprise when people learn they can often get thousands and tens of thousands of dollars–free!

 One of the most attractive reasons to open up an RDSP is to get access to the annual Canada Disability Saving Grants (CDSGs).
 These grants can provide 100%, 200% or 300% matching grants.
 Individual amounts depend on both the beneficiary’s family income and the amount contributed, up to a lifetime maximum CDSG limit of $70,000*